metadatacenter/cedar-artifact-server/README.md

 which allows the use Maven with the Play framework.

 The project contains two subdirectories:

-- cedar-templates-api-core: Core server functionality
+- cedar-template-server-core: Core server functionality
-- cedar-templates-api-play: Play-based interface to server
+- cedar-template-server-play: Play-based interface to server

 ## Versions